nearform/the-fastify-workshop/src/step-12-database/README.md

 ## Setup

-- start the server with `yarn start`
+- start the server with `npm run start`
-- run the tests with `yarn test`
+- run the tests with `npm run test`